 1 medium yellow or white onion, chopped (about 2 cups)

 1 small red bell pepper, seeded and chopped (about 1 cup)

 1 tablespoon dried oregano

 2 teaspoons ground cumin

-Tomato paste: I try to avoid using partial cans of ingredients, but for this recipe I like to use about half the can of tomato paste since it delivers a milder tomato flavor.
-But feel free to use the whole can if you like a richer, zingier tomato base.
+I like to use a half can (⅓ cup) of tomato paste in this stew, since it delivers a milder tomato flavor.
+But feel free to use the whole can (⅔ cup) if you like a richer tomato zing.

 Tasty additions: Add a small peeled and chopped sweet potato (or yam) in step 3, or serve the final dish over baked sweet potatoes (or yams).
 Add ¼ cup of dry/uncooked quinoa in step 3.
 A little chopped avocado on top adds a touch of richness.